How to Get a Graphic Design Job

 How to Get a Job as a Graphic Designer

 2. Write a cover letter in addition to your e-mail.

 A cover letter isn’t the intro in your e-mail.
 It should match the styling and design of your resume and be 2-3 short paragraphs in length.
 A cover letter is important, because it shows the agency that you respect them enough to apply professionally.

 A good cover letter should tell the firm what position you are applying for.
 It should give them an idea of who you are (without bragging about yourself) and what you enjoy doing.
 Then share 1 – 2 comments that you like about their company and why you think that you would be a good fit there.

 3. A résumé isn’t an infographic.

 I cannot stress this enough.
-It has been a recent trend over the past several years to receive resumes as infographics, but this isn’t a good trend.
+It has been a trend for the past 13 years to receive resumes as infographics, but this isn’t a good trend.
 Instead, you should present your resume in a classic layout with attention to your typography.
 For examples of well-designed resumes check out this Pinterest board that we’ve assembled.

 Preparing for the Interview